Tiger Jones (American football)

-Anthony Keith "Tiger" Jones (born May 21, 1982) is a former American football wide receiver who played eight seasons in the Arena Football League (AFL).
+Anthony Keith "Tiger" Jones (born May 21, 1982) is an American former football wide receiver who played eight seasons in the Arena Football League (AFL).
 He played college football at Louisville.
 He was a member of the Washington Redskins (2005), and was in Training Camp with the Philadelphia Eagles (2012).

 Professional career

 Philadelphia Eagles

 Jones signed with the Philadelphia Eagles on July 22, 2012.
 He was released in August 2012.

 Philadelphia Soul

 Jones was named to his 2nd First Team All-Arena team as a member of the Philadelphia Soul in 2013.

 Jacksonville Sharks

 On February 16, 2015, Jones was assigned to the Jacksonville Sharks.
 On October 19, 2015, Jones was once again assigned to the Sharks.
 He retired in January 2017.